ARM-software/AVH/DoxyGen/infrastructure/src/avh_mdk_vscode.md

 # Use with Keil Studio {#run_mdk_vscode}

-This section explains how Arm Fixed Virtual Platforms (FVP) can be used with [Keil Studio for VsCode (MDK v6)](https://www.keil.arm.com) for developing and debugging embedded applications on a local computer.
+This section explains how Arm Fixed Virtual Platforms (FVP) can be used with [Keil Studio for VS Code (MDK v6)](https://www.keil.arm.com) for developing and debugging embedded applications on a local computer.

 ## Tools Installation {#mdk_vscode_install}